 In 1971 she joined the photographer Santi Caleca in Milan; here she had the opportunity to photograph the cultural unrest around the Palazzina Liberty, as well as intellectual figures like Pier Paolo Pasolini and Franca Rame.
 She also took photos for the weekly newspaper ABC (at the time run by Ruggero Orlando), and the periodical Os, as well as the magazines Le Ore, Homo, Duepiù and Vie Nuove.

-In 1974 Letizia and Santi received the proposal from the newspaper L’Ora to take care of the photographic services and decided to go back to Palermo.
+In 1974 Letizia and Santi received the proposal from the newspaper L’Ora to take care of the photo- graphic services and decided to go back to Palermo.

-At the end of 1976 Santi returned to Milan; Letizia took on the work of the newspaper L’Ora until 1991, supported by Franco Zecchin, with whom she founded the
+From 1976 to 1991 Letizia took on the work of the newspaper L’Ora until 1991 supported by Franco Zecchin, with whom she founded the Informazione Fotografica and the Laboratorio d’IF.

 During these 20 years Letizia Battaglia was one of the main witnesses of the mafia wars and photographed some of the bloodiest episodes in the republic’s history including the murders of magistrates, policemen and politicians.
 At the same time, she developed a photographic sensitivity of women, girls, and Sicilian children who lived in miserable and poverty-stricken conditions.